Julia Ward Howe School

-Julia Ward Howe School, also called Julia Ward Howe Academics Plus Elementary School is a historic school located in the Fern Rock neighborhood of Philadelphia, Pennsylvania.
+The Julia Ward Howe School, also known as the Julia Ward Howe Academics Plus Elementary School is a historic American school that is located in the Fern Rock neighborhood of Philadelphia, Pennsylvania.
 It is part of the School District of Philadelphia.

+The building was added to the National Register of Historic Places in 1988.

+History and architectural features

-The building was designed by Henry deCourcy Richards and built in 1913–1914.
-It is a three-story, five bay, brick building in the Tudor Revival-style.
+This building was designed by Henry deCourcy Richards and built between 1913 and 1914.
+It is a three-story, five-bay, brick building that was created in the Tudor Revival style.
 It features a central limestone entrance and terra cotta trim and decorative panels.
 The school was named for abolitionist and author Julia Ward Howe (1819-1910).

 The building was added to the National Register of Historic Places in 1988.